ASharpPen/Valheim.DropThat/README.md

 # Changelog
 - v1.10.0:
+	- Added condition for spawn location, and general setting for outputting all location names in a file.
 	- Added setting "SetQualityLevel".
 	- Added additional options for Epic Loot to roll specific unique legendaries.
 - v1.9.0: